EECOLOR/shapeless-wiki/Home.md

 )
 ```

-If you want to be able to support building relative to both 2.9.3 and 2.10.x then you should use the 2.10.4
+If you want to be able to support building relative to both 2.9.3 and 2.10 and later then you should use the 2.10.4
 configuration above and add the following,

 ```scala